Full Alphabetical List

 USS Lalo NCC-43837

-Lalo specifically had an uneventful service for over 17 years, until stardate 43994.8.
+After 17 uneventful years transporting cargo through the Federation, Lalo was lost with all hands on stardate 43994.8.
 While on a freight run from Zeta Alpha II to Sentinel Minor IV, it became the first Federation starship to encounter the Borg incursion of 2366.
-The crew was able to sent a partial distress call before the ship was presumably destroyed with all hands.
+The crew was able to send a partial distress call before being presumably destroyed.

 • While Lalo was only mentioned by name in TNG, the class name comes from an internal production memo.
 The exterior shape of the ship is a fan-made design by Bernd Schneider, which was eventually used in official novels and comics to represent the ship.